Proving your identity

 - Authorised Licence Testing Officers (for licence tests only)

 - Boatcode Agents (for the purpose of affixing/validating a HIN)

-- Any Roads and Maritime accredited Marine Dealer (for initial vessel registration only).
+- Any Transport for NSW accredited Marine Dealer (for initial vessel registration only).

 Applicants unable to attend an service centre in person can lodge applications by mail provided POI has been sighted and verified by an acceptable signatory and must include the following details: